 • reason for being in the portfolio;

-For example, an asset from the mid category has a target weight of 5% and an acceptable range of 3–7%.
-If, after a decline, it accounts for 3.4%, it is still inside the corridor.
+For example, an asset from the mid category has a target allocation of 5% and an acceptable range of 3–7%.
+If after a decline it now accounts for 3.4%, it is still inside the corridor.
 Panic is not required.
-If it falls toward 2%, the investor does not open the chart hoping for comfort, but opens the table with questions: is liquidity normal? did the whole category decline? is the holding reason still valid? has total altcoin risk not been exceeded?
+If it has moved to 2%, the investor opens not a chart with hope, but a table with questions: is liquidity normal? has the whole category declined? is the ownership reason still valid? has the total altcoin risk not been exceeded?

-Only after that is a decision made: leave it as is, return it to the target weight, reduce it, remove it, or move it to another risk class.
+Only after that is a decision made: leave it as it is, return it to the target allocation, reduce it, exclude it, or move it to another risk class.
 One action.
-By rule.
-Without a marathon of impulsive operations.
+According to a rule.
+Without a marathon of ten impulsive operations.

 Signs of a temporary drawdown

-A drawdown looks more temporary if several conditions are met:
+A drawdown looks more like a temporary one if several conditions are met:

 • the asset remains within the predefined allocation range, or the deviation is not critical;